-ARTICLE 1: REMOVE THE DESIGNATION OF "SUNDOWN" TOWN FOR GROTON
+ARTICLE 1: REMOVE THE DESIGNATION OF "SUNDOWN TOWN" FOR GROTON

-To see if the Town will vote to establish from October 3, 2020 forward that Groton, Massachusetts rejects wholeheartedly the designation as a "Sundown" Town, and further, that Groton, Massachusetts welcomes people of all race, that the Commonwealth of Massachusetts Governor, Secretary of State, Attorney General and General Court be notified that all references and/or laws in State Records that identify Groton as a "Sundown" Town be stricken from the records, along with any Town Bylaw, Town Meeting vote or vote by the Executive Body of Groton, or to take any other action relative thereto.
+To see if the Town will vote to establish from October 3, 2020 forward that Groton, Massachusetts rejects wholeheartedly the designation as a "Sundown Town", and further, that Groton, Massachusetts welcomes people of all race, that the Commonwealth of Massachusetts Governor, Secretary of State, Attorney General and General Court be notified that all references and/or laws in State Records that identify Groton as a "Sundown Town" be stricken from the records, along with any Town Bylaw, Town Meeting vote or vote by the Executive Body of Groton, or to take any other action relative thereto.

-Summary: According to research, it has been determined that Groton is one of 17 Towns in the Commonwealth of Massachusetts that is identified as a "Sundown" Town.
-A "Sundown" Town defined as all-white municipalities or neighborhoods in the United States that practice a form of racial segregation by excluding non-whites via some combination of discriminatory local laws, intimidation, and violence.
+Summary: According to research, it has been determined that Groton is one of 17 Towns in the Commonwealth of Massachusetts that is identified as a "Sundown Town".
+A "Sundown Town" is defined as all-white municipalities or neighborhoods in the United States that practice a form of racial segregation by excluding non-whites via some combination of discriminatory local laws, intimidation, and violence.
 Entire sundown counties and sundown suburbs were also created by the same process.
-The term came from signs posted that "colored people" had to leave town by sundown."
-The purpose of this Article is to clear the records and remove Groton from having that designation.
+The term came from signs posted, in some communities across the nation, that instructed non-whites to leave a town or county by sundown.
+The purpose of this Article is to reject any policies and practices, formal or informal, intended to exclude non-whites from the Town of Groton and to state henceforth our Town welcomes people of all races.